 Two of the most well-known venues in the region are George’s Majestic Lounge and the AMP.
 George’s, located on Dickson Street in Fayetteville, opened their doors in 1927.
 George’s has established industry relationships and the locals are proud of the caliber of show that comes out of such a beloved, local spot.
 George’s was recently named as 1 of the Top 100 Music Venues in America by Consequence of Sound.

 The Walmart AMP, which had been in Fayetteville, relocated in 2014 to Rogers.
-The AMP has been a welcome addition as it’s allowed bigger acts to make stops at what’s now the largest music venue in the state.
-The AMP welcomes rock, pop, country, folk and indie artists to the stage.
+The AMP is a welcome addition as bigger acts that draw thousands of fans can make stops at what’s now the largest music venue in the state.
+The AMP welcomes rock, pop, rap, country, folk and indie artists to the stage.

-There are other great venues here, welcoming a full range of talent.
-You can find a show just about any night of the week.
-In the future, we’re looking forward to the recently announced Crystal Bridges contemporary art venue.
+There are other great venues in the region, welcoming a full range of talent.
+It’s possible to find a show just about any night of the week.

 Northwest Arkansas has maintained its musical originality by supporting its many cool local artists.
 Great spots to see locals play include local farmers’ markets, First Thursday and First Friday events.

 The Symphony of Northwest Arkansas and the Arkansas Philharmonic Orchestra offer a classical musical element to the region.
-SoNA, directed by acclaimed music director, Paul Haas, presents classical and pops performances for symphonic music lovers.
-SoNA is a resident company of the Walton Arts Center.
-Founded in 1954, they have been playing the region for nearly 60 years.
+SoNA, directed by acclaimed music director Paul Haas, presents classical and pops performances for symphonic music lovers.
+SoNA is a resident company of Walton Arts Center.
+Founded in 1954, SoNA started playing in the region nearly 60 years ago.
 The New York Times has said the director, Paul Haas, “is surely on the brink of a noteworthy career.”
 Time Out New York calls him a “visionary.”

 George's Majestic Lounge was established in 1927, and it remains a favorite of local residents, visitors and University of Arkansas students and alumni.Visit Website